MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 ![Shows the prompt mode of the PromptDialog type page](media/promptdialog-content-mode-save.svg)

 1. In the `actions` control, add a system action `OK` for saving proposals and `Cancel` for discarding proposals.
-Use the Caption property to specify the text you want to use for the actions.

     ```al
     actions